Sushmeet/json-api/README.md

 Install
 node v10.14.1 and above.
-This should install npm package manager for you as well.
+This should install npm package manager for you as well. npm install

 db Migrations
-Ensure that a products database is already created
+Ensure that a products database is already created.
+This application does not ensure that.
+// to create the database
+CREATE SCHEMA `products` ;

 npm i knex -g (install knex globally)